utilitywarehouse/system-alerts/common/stock/README.md

 namespaces to claim them, and the team will receive the stock alerts for those namespaces automatically.

-Namespace definitions live in `kubernetes-manifests/<cluster>/kube-system/namespaces.yaml`
+Namespace definitions live in `kubernetes-manifests/<cluster>/kube-system/namespaces.yaml` or in `kubernetes-manifests/<cluster>/<namespace>/00-namespaces.yaml`, depending on whether they use ArgoCD or Kube-Applier for automatic deployment.

 ### Opting out of some alerts
 If you want to opt out of some alerts, you can have a subroute matching what